Frijol/climate-change/notes/solutions/infrastructure.md

 * North America is typically on a 60Hz/110V system; Europe is typically 50Hz/230V.
 Other places vary, and there doesn't seem to be a significant advantage of one vs. the other (as long as it's consistent)
 * Frequency and voltage need to be adjusted in real time – here's [a graph from National Grid in the UK](https://en.wikipedia.org/wiki/Automatic_Generation_Control) and [a map of changing frequencies as measured by the public in North America](http://fnetpublic.utk.edu/frequencymap.html)
 * Equipment designed for a specific frequency can easily break if subjected to even a few minutes of out-of-phase work.
 A 60 Hz steam turbine may crack if 0.05 Hz off of 60 for a few minutes.
 Fully loaded, a 60 Hz steam turbine can survive 58 Hz for a total of 10 minutes over its operational lifetime.
 [Graves, 3-15][Graves]
+* [Hiskens] is an excellent engineering information source for how frequency is kept within bounds on the grid

 #### Automatic generation control (AGC)
 * AGC: Automatic Generation Control.
 An engineered feedback system which uses telemetry from transmission lines to make small adjustments to energy input to the prime mover (e.g. moderating steam injection to the turbine) to keep frequency steady [Graves, 3-2][Graves]